ArkamFahry/pgwal/README.md

 # pgwal

-A simple to use go package built to read the postgresql replication log
+A simple to use go package built to read the postgres replication log

 ### Features

-- Reliable reading of the postgresql replication log (WAL log).
+- Reliable reading of the postgres replication log (WAL log).